DavinChurch/SQLFns/README.md

 ### Testing engine

-The testing engine itself is also included in this namespace.
+The testing engine itself is also resident in this namespace.
 It consists of three standalone operators.
 These may be extracted separately and used for simple argument/result testing anywhere.
 The left operand of each operator is the function to be tested.
 The right operand is the expected result.
 The derived function uses the provided left and right arguments and passes them directly to the function being tested.
 The three routines are:

 Tester | Used to...
 ------ | ----------